playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 ## Vue

-Much like React's dependency injection system, when using Vue's `inject` without a parent `provide`, the `inject` simply defaults it's value to `undefined`.
+Much like React's dependency injection system, when using Vue's `inject` without a parent `provide`, the `inject` defaults its value to `undefined`.

 ``` vue
 <!-- Parent.vue -->